jfdona23/jfdona23/README.md

 ### Welcome to my repo! 👋

-I'm Juan Fernando (call me Juan for short if you please) and I'm a passionate and curious creature that's always looking to learn something interesting and new. \
+I'm Juan Fernando and I'm a passionate and curious creature that's always looking to learn something interesting and new. \
-Currently I'm working as a Software Engineer MTS in a great SRE team. \
+Currently I'm working as a Infrastructure Consultant in one of the greatest places to work here in Spain!. \
-In my free time I try to expand my horizons by learning new programming languages or technologies that could be helpful for my team, but also for my own personal and professional growth. \
+In my free time I try to expand my horizons, gain new skills or learn about new technologies that could be helpful for the team, and also for my own personal and professional growth. \
-I love long talks so feel free to reach out if you have any question or just willing for a tech talk!
+I'm a chatty person so feel free to reach out and let's have a (virtual) coffee!

 <!--
 **jfdona23/jfdona23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.